top of page

 Canning Tomato Juice

 It is nice to have options for how to preserve our garden yield.
 This canning tomato juice recipe is lovely because it not only makes tomato juice but has a byproduct of tomato sauce as well.
 Some of my favorite uses for Tomato Juice are to use it instead of water to boil my tortellini or pasta.
-Marie loves to add tomato juice to her Spanish Rice.
-I love to use Tomato Juice as a soup base and to make tomato herb salad dressing.
+I also love to add tomato juice to my Spanish Rice or as a soup base.
 Use it in the place of water anytime you want to add a rich tomato flavor.

 Tomato Juice